Samuel E. Thorne

+Life and career

 Thorne was educated at the City College of New York and Harvard Law School.
 He was librarian and professor at Northwestern University School of Law from 1934 to 1942, when he took a leave of absence to serve in the United States Navy as a cryptoanalyst, achieving the rank of lieutenant commander.
 After World War II, Thorne joined Yale Law School as librarian in 1945.
 He was elected to the American Academy of Arts and Sciences in 1956.
 That same year, Thorne joined Harvard University as Professor of Law and History, and retired in 1978.
 He was an elected member of the American Philosophical Society.

-A festschrift in his honor, On the Laws and Customs of England : Essays in Honor of Samuel E. Thorne, was published in 1981.
+A festschrift in his honor, On the Laws and Customs of England: Essays in Honor of Samuel E. Thorne, was published in 1981.